-HomeGroup versus Windows Workgroups and DomainsHomeGroup is a separate technology from Microsoft Windows workgroups workgroups and domains.
-Windows 7 supports all three methods for organizing devices and resources on computer networks.
+HomeGroup versus Windows Workgroups and DomainsHomeGroup is a separate technology from Microsoft Windows workgroups and domains.
+Windows 7 and newer versions support all three methods for organizing devices and resources on computer networks.
 Compared to workgroups and domain, home groups:

-- Are password protected.
-HomeGroup requires each computer initially joining the group to provide a matching shared password, while workgroups do not (and network administrators add computers to domains rather than users doing so)
+- are password protected.
+HomeGroup requires each computer initially joining the group to proviae a matching shared password, while workgroups do not (and network administrators add computers to domains rather than users doing so)

 1. Find and open the "HomeGroup" icon from within Windows Control Panel

 2. Double-click this icon to open a wizard titled "Share with other home computers running Windows 7"

 3. Click the "Create a homegroup" button to move to the next page of the wizard

 4. Select the types of resources on this PC to be shared with the home group from among the available choices Pictures, Music, Videos, Documents and Printers.
 (These choices can be changed later.)